sanaullahshaikh12/24K-0954/README.md

-#PF LAB 2.
+# About writer
+This is Sanaullah from BCS-1E.

+## Repository Description
-# This is the test repository for PF LAB Task.
+This github repository represents the Demonstration of Github we were asked to complete for PF LAB 2.